Should I use my savings to pay off my mortgage?

 It can be, but you may be charged a fee.
 You can pay your mortgage off early by making regular overpayments or using one-off lump sums.

-• If you pay off your mortgage using lump sums your lender may charge you a fee - this is because if you are on a fixed rate mortgage then your lender will have already priced in the interest you pay when they gave you the mortgage deal.
+• If you pay off your mortgage using lump sums your lender may charge you a fee - this is because if you're on a fixed rate mortgage then your lender will have already priced in the interest you pay when they gave you the mortgage deal.

-• If you choose to make regular overpayments on your mortgage you will also need to check with your lender whether you will be charged a fee.
+• If you choose to make regular mortgage overpayments you'll also need to check with your lender whether you will be charged a fee.

 • Most mortgage lenders will let you overpay up to 10% of the total amount owed in any one calendar year without charge.
 If you pay your mortgage off in full you will also have to check whether your lender charges an early mortgage redemption fee.